Frequently

 questions about Colorado’s Power Pathway

-A right-of-way is the actual land area acquired for a specific purpose, such as a transmission line, roadway or other infrastructure.
-An easement is the legal document that must be signed by the landowner before the utility can proceed and explains what uses a landowner can continue to conduct within the right of way.
+A right-of-way is the actual land area acquired for a specific purpose, such as a transmission line, roadway, or other infrastructure.
+An easement is the legal document that must be signed by the landowner before the utility can proceed and explains what uses a landowner can continue to conduct within the right-of-way.
 In this case, a utility requires certain rights (an easement) to build and maintain the utility facilities, for example a transmission line.
 Landowners are paid a fair market value for the easement and can continue to use the land so long as their use does not interfere with the operation and maintenance of the transmission line.
-An easement is the legal document signed by the landowner and it explains the uses allowed within the right-of-way.
+An easement is the legal document signed by the landowner, and it explains the uses allowed within the right-of-way.

 Terms of the easement are written in the easement agreement.
 Most electric utility easements are perpetual (meaning there is no specified end date) and not subject to termination or expiration.
 Once an easement is signed, it is recorded with the County Clerk and Recorder and becomes part of the real property title record.
 The utility, landowner who signed the easement, and all future property owners, are bound by the agreement terms.
 If the utility removes the transmission line and abandons the right-of-way, it can release the easement rights.

 Xcel Energy prefers to acquire land rights through negotiations with landowners.
-Although we do have the power of eminent domain, Xcel Energy only uses that power when a right must be acquired and a deal cannot be reached with the landowner after good faith negotiations.
+Although we do have the power of eminent domain, Xcel Energy only uses that power when a right must be acquired, and a deal cannot be reached with the landowner after good faith negotiations.

 Yes, as long as you take these precautions: